martin-jamszolik/vivid-web-app/README.md

 ## Why?
 Well, among the many available blogs and demos out there, most projects focus on showcasing a specific feature in mind while lacking many essential components.
 This project aims to include real life solutions and patterns.
-The application while not perfect still, already includes many concerns a real app would require.
+The application already includes many concepts a real app would want to solve.

 ## How?
 Combine `Angular/TypeScript` and the powerful JVM based `Kotlin` language, enterprise ready `Spring Boot` MVC Framework to power backend services.
-There are many frameworks/languages out there to choose from like `Ruby on Rails`, `Play Framework`, `Flask` among many others.
+There are many frameworks/languages out there to choose from like `Ruby on Rails`, `Play Framework`, `Flask`, `Node.js` among many others.
-All have something unique and wonderful provide.
+All have something unique and wonderful to offer.
 This project is meant to showcase the evolution, challenges and aspects of
 [Angular](https://angular.io/),
 [TypeScript](https://www.typescriptlang.org/),